Reinforcement Learning from Hierarchical Critics

 \subsubsection{Training Settings}

-The hyper-parameters for the RL used for training are specified in Table 2, which provides the initialisation settings that we used to interact with the tennis or soccer competition environment.
-In specific, the batch size and buffer size represent the number of experiences in each iteration of gradient descent and the number of experiences to collect before updating the policy model, respectively.
+The hyper-parameters for the RL used for training are specified in Table 3, which provides the initialisation settings that we used to interact with the tennis or soccer competition environment.
+Specifically, the batch size and buffer size represent the number of experiences that occur during each gradient descent iteration and the number of experiences to collect before updating the policy model, respectively.
 Beta controls the strength of entropy regularisation, and epsilon influences how rapidly the policy can evolve during training.
 Gamma and lambda indicate the reward discount rate for the generalised advantage estimator and the regularisation parameter, respectively.